Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Analysis of Human-Created Keywords

 \subsection{Datasets Inspected}

-Considering the subjectivity of the keyword extraction task, there is no standard approach to follow in constructing keyword extraction datasets~\citep{zesch2009approximate}.
-This brings an extreme diversity to the datasets constructed so far, which makes testing a keyword extraction algorithm thoroughly harder.
-Therefore, to achieve a better understanding of human-created keywords, we aimed at collecting a large number of datasets used in the literature.
-In total, we selected 17 datasets covering multiple contexts, including agriculture, computer science and health, and several types of documents, such as scientific papers, news, theses and abstracts.
+Considering the subjectivity of the keyword extraction task, a standard approach has not been established to follow for constructing keyword extraction datasets~\citep{zesch2009approximate}.
+This brings an extreme diversity to the datasets constructed so far, which makes comprehensive tests of keyword extraction algorithms harder.
+Therefore, to achieve a better understanding of human-created keywords, we aimed at collecting a wide range of representative KE datasets used in the literature.
+With this respect, research papers corresponding to SOTA AKE methods and relevant surveys have been searched on multiple research databases, including Google Scholar and Scopus, with the keywords ``automatic keyword extraction'' and ``automatic keyphrase extraction''.
+Then, the collected papers were reviewed to identify datasets used by other researchers, and the publicly available datasets were downloaded.
+Besides, multiple collections of AKE datasets have been found through different GitHub repositories\footnote{Examples include \url{https://github.com/LIAAD/KeywordExtractor-Datasets}, \url{https://github.com/boudinfl/ake-datasets}, and \url{https://github.com/SDuari/Keyword-Extraction-Datasets}.}.
+In total, we were able to collect 17 datasets covering multiple contexts, including agriculture, computer science and health, and several types of documents, such as scientific papers, news, theses and abstracts.
+However, we excluded datasets containing short-text documents, such as tweets, since they tend to contain fewer candidate keywords, which could negatively impact the informativeness of our analysis.
+In addition, we only selected English datasets to limit the scope of our study to the English language due to the lack of a sufficient amount of non-English datasets and English being the only language shared by the authors of this paper.
 Further details regarding the datasets can be seen in Table~\ref{tab:datasets}.